Branksome, Dorset: Overview

 With the development of the railways, Branksome continued to grow, served by the new Victorian line between Wimborne, Poole and Bournemouth.
-Branksome railway station which still serves the area today helped encourage a massive growth in the early 20th century.
+Branksome railway station, which still serves the area today, helped encourage a massive growth in the early 20th century.
 Most of the houses in Branksome today are from the Edwardian period and before the Second World War except for a 1970s development off of Winston Avenue known as the Farnham Estate and also a small amount of in-filling.

 The area became an official suburb of Poole in the 1960s and by the 1980s almost all open areas of Branksome were built upon.
 The area however still has some heathland towards the Wallisdown and Canford Heath areas, as well as a large and popular park known as the Branksome Recreation Ground, which is home to Parkstone Cricket Club.
 Branksome merges with the area known as Branksome Park, an area of more expensive properties.

 Commercial development

 There are three main areas of commercial development within the Branksome Parish.

 The main area, Poole Retail Park (sometimes known as Redlands after the pipe factory once on the site) is situated along the main Poole to Bournemouth A35.
-It is a commercial and shopping area that includes several large chain stores.
-These include:
+It is a commercial and shopping area.